 - C. A GridLayout lays out components on a grid, whose size is specified when the layout is constructed. - 1.
-A GridLayout is specified by using one of the following::

-container.setLayout(new GridLayout(rows, cols)); container.setLayout(new GridLayout(rows,cols,hgap,vgap));

-[Either rows or cols - but not both - can be zero - which means "use as many as are needed".
-The gaps specify the amount of space allowed between adjacent cells.]

-2. When components are added to the container, they are placed in cells by filling the first row, then the second, then the third ...

-3. All the grid cells will be of the same size, determined by the component with the greatest width and the component with the greatest height.
+When a GridLayout is created, the constructor requires parameters to specify the number of rows and columns.
+Either rows or cols but not both can be zero which means "use as many as are needed". - 2.
+When components are added to the container, they are placed in cells by filling the first row, then the second, then the third ... - 3.
+All the grid cells will be of the same size, determined by the component with the greatest width and the component with the greatest height.
 All other components will be "stretched" to fill their cell